-- Using the wrapper, publisher can ensure that the bid request is sent to multiple demand partners, simultaneously.
+- Using the wrapper, the publisher can ensure that the bid request is sent to multiple demand partners, simultaneously.

 Facts About Video Header Bidding

 Video ads generate better yield than display advertising.
 Some reports suggest video header bidding increases CPMs by 50% or more.
 But the profit for publisher highly depends on experimentation (A/B testing, ad optimization and more).
 Hence, it becomes hard to say whether video header bidding is as beneficial as display header bidding or not.